cedricwalter/cedricwalter.github.io/content/posts/misc/amazon.md

 ---
 I haven’t ordered anything from Amazon in 3 years, but suddenly I received 2 packages I never ordered.
 Now Riverty is forcing me to pay a bill with penalties (45 CHF to 54 CHF to 170 CHF).
 You should never have to pay Riverty or Arvato for items you did not order.

 Amazon, Riverty, and Arvato **are all victims of hackers**.
 It may take time for them to detect the fraud.
 Each of them can notice inconsistencies (mismatched email, birthday, or name) and alert the others.
-The best thing you can do is **contact Amazon immediately**.
+The best thing you can do is  [**Contact Amazon ASAP**](https://www.amazon.de/hz/contact-us/foresight/hubgateway) and explain the situation.

 It seems the hackers’ goal is not to send free gifts to strangers, but rather to make Amazon lose money and time, while upsetting customers.
 I lost many hours in that case too (4 hours and it is not over)

+All players—Amazon, Riverty, and Arvato—can detect and stop this type of fraud.
+But until they do, you may still receive unwanted letters. as of today, i still need to wait and hope for the best outcome!

 ## TL;DR In an ideal world